Did your spouse tell you, “I love you, but I’m not IN LOVE with you?”

 What does that statement mean?

-A person who says, “I love you, but I’m not IN LOVE with you,” is making a distinction between 2 different feelings.
+A person who says, “I love you, but I’m not IN LOVE with you,” is making a distinction between TWO different feelings.
 But NEITHER of those feelings are love!

-When a person says, “I love you, but I’m not IN LOVE with you,” they’re saying that I CARE about you but I’m not EXCITED about you.
+When a person says, “I love you, but I’m not IN LOVE with you,” they’re saying that I CARE about you but I’m not EXCITED by you.

 CARING about someone is a good thing.
 It’s reflective of CONCERN.
 But it’s different than love.
 I care about the starving children in Africa, but I don’t love them.